Gystre/Kyle-Chat/README.md

 -   dms, group chats, and servers (organizing data, no messaging yet)
 -   gravatar for profiles
 -   text editing that supports rich text
+-   ability to create a group
+-   authenticate socket
+-   only allow client to have 1 socket per tab

 ## Where to improve